suizokukan/wisteria/ROADMAP.md

 * problème pour lire le tableau: colonnes pas assez larges

+* Since no argument has been given...

+* bug avec $ ./bin/wisteria

+[DONE] task-128

+Improved info message displayed if no argument is passed to the program.

+    * improved info message displayed if no argument is passed to the program.
+      (task-128)

+    * Pylint 10/10

 [TODO] task-127

 Fixed a bug in TextAndNotes.output(): notes' numbers are now correct,